PyBioProx/PyBioProx/paper/main.md

 ### 3. Fluorescent object detection

-PyDist3D computes distances between labelled objects in separate fluorescence channels.
+PyDist computes distances between labelled objects in separate fluorescence channels.
 Prior to detection of fluorescent objects, different pre-processing steps may be performed to improve detection accuracy.
-PyDist3D provides a limited number of pre-processing options derived from the `scipy.ndimage` package.
+PyDist provides a limited number of pre-processing options derived from the `scipy.ndimage` package.
 In the examples presented in this paper, pre-processing with a multidimensional Gaussian filter (`scipy.ndimage.gaussian_filter`) at a sigma of `1` is used to reduce single-pixel scale noise prior to object detection.
 Following pre-processing, binary 2D/3D arrays are generated to define regions containing ‘on’ (1) and ‘off’ (0) pixels representing positive and negative signal.
-PyDist3D provides a range of thresholding methods from the scikit-image package to define positive and negative signal [1](#1).
+PyDist provides a range of thresholding methods from the scikit-image package to define positive and negative signal [1](#1).
 A comparison operator is then used to generate binary 2D/3D images.
 Unless specified otherwise, the Otsu thresholding method is used in the examples